 The Thunderbolt (USB C) port protocols are compatible with USB 3.0 and for that matter USB 2.0 but the connections are physically different.

-Once you have one of those you’ll be good to connect away and use the Buffalo external hard drive on your Mac.
+When you’ve one of those you’ll be good to connect away and use the Buffalo external hard drive on your Mac.

 Set Up of the Buffalo DriveStation on your Mac